 Update Your Security Software – You should have at the very least a firewall and an antivirus program.
 Your computer almost certainly came with both.
 However out-of-date security software rapidly becomes useless.
 Set all software for automatic updates, including not just your security software but also Windows, your browser, Java and any other potential security holes.

 Don’t Forget Physical Security – True hacking is rarer than shown in the movies.
 Most data theft is burglary rather than digital crime.
-A thief can break into your office, take your computers and crack your HUD settlement statement software security at leisure.
+A thief can break into your office, take your computers and if they are able to gain access into your computers operating system, they may be able to access your HUD settlement statement software and files all too easily.
 It’s not enough to lock the main door.
 Each office door should be locked as well.
 If you are in a high crime area you might want to invest in an alarm or security patrol.
 Remember a thief doesn’t just steal your equipment; he steals customer identities.

 Some people feel that, since serious hackers can get past any security, there is no reason to implement these protections.
 Security isn’t so much about keeping people out as it is making you a more difficult target than someone else.
-Easy Soft legal practice management software implements the best security features around, but you still need to practice smart computing as well.
+Easysoft legal software implements the best security features around, but you still need to practice smart computing as well.